huhx0015/GuildWars2_APIViewer/README.md

 ## Description

-Guild Wars 2 API Viewer: A basic Android application which is used for viewing various Guild Wars 2 API endpoint responses.
-Guild Wars 2 API Viewer utilizes Dagger 2, Databinding, Retrofit 2, and RxJava 2, in conjuction with MVVM architecture.
+Guild Wars 2 API Viewer: An Android application used for viewing various Guild Wars 2 API endpoint responses.
+Guild Wars 2 API Viewer was developed utilizing MVVM architecture, in conjunction with Databinding, Dagger 2, Retrofit 2, and RxJava 2.

 This application makes optional use of a Guild Wars 2 API key to access account-specific data.
 A Guild Wars 2 API key can be acquired at: https://account.arena.net/applications